 Trying to keep your coffee beans fresher longer is a goal for most coffee lovers because fresh is always better.
 Not only will your cup of coffee taste better, but the aroma of freshly ground coffee beans is also sought after.
 You may have heard that keeping your coffee beans in the refrigerator will help them stay fresh, but is this true?

 Should coffee beans be refrigerated?
-No, you should not store coffee beans or ground coffee in a refrigerator.
-Not because the cold, dark fridge will do something terrible to your coffee, but it simply won’t keep them fresher longer.
-But, what about the freezer?
+You should not store coffee beans or ground coffee in a refrigerator.
+Not because the cold, dark fridge will do something terrible to your coffee, but because it won’t keep them fresh longer.
+But what about the freezer?

-Before we talk about storing your coffee in the freezer, let me explain why refrigeration of coffee beans isn’t something you want to do.
-Let’s say you put your coffee beans in a fridge with the leftover dinner from the night before.
+Before we talk about storing your coffee in the freezer, let me explain why you don’t want to refrigerate coffee beans.
+Let’s say you put your coffee beans in a fridge with the leftover dinner from the previous night.
 There could be some cross-contamination of smell or taste.
-I think you would agree no one wants their coffee smelling or tasting like the garlic chicken they had last night.
+You would agree no one wants their coffee smelling or tasting like the garlic chicken they had last night.

 Coffee beans should be kept in a resealable, airtight container like a food container or even a ziplock bag and stored in a dry, dark place.
 Now, let’s get back to keeping them in the freezer.
 Coffee beans can be put in the freezer.
 We’ll discuss why later in the article.